ExcessRope/PetShopWebsite/README.md

 # PetShopWebsite
-Simple Website for imaginary Pet Store as part of Web Programming homework.
+Simple Website for imaginary Pet Store as part of Web Programming practice.
-Utilizes C#, HTML, ASP.NET, CSS, Javascript, SQL, XML.
+Utilizes C#, HTML5, ASP.NET, CSS, Javascript, SQL, XML, JQuery.
 I learned a lot from this project.
-It spanned several weeks of the course and we had a lot of freedom to implement things as we liked.
+It spanned several weeks and I had a lot of freedom to implement things as I liked.
-It's certainlynot perfect, but it was great chance to practice a lot of different skills.
+It's certainly not perfect, but it was a great chance to practice and apply a lot of different skills and tools.